PhillipChaffee/phillipchaffee.github.io/index.md

 ---
 layout: default
 intro: Hi!
 My name is Phillip.
+tagline: I had an insatiable curiousity and a computer when I was young.
+The combination led to basic scripting, multiple WordPress sites, and now a full time career as a software developer.
+---
-tagline: I am building twelve startups in twelve months.
+I am building twelve startups in twelve months.
 You can read about it <a href="http://link">here</a>.

----
-MY NAME IS PHIL
+## Currently working on
+Getting everything setup for starting in April.